 PFP Certificate Program Pathway

 The Certificate Pathway leverages the new AICPA PFP certificates to meet the education and examination requirements.
-Simply complete the education and exam requirements for each of the 4 certificates and then a final shorter PFS capstone exam.
+Simply complete the education and exam requirements for each of the 5 certificates.
 Fit the education and exam into your schedule more conveniently.

 Step 3: Gain ExperienceWhile learning and passing the exam, you should be accumulating the needed 3,000 hours of PFP-related experience over the previous five years.
 Up to 1,000 of this can be tax compliance experience.
 Acceptable areas are identified in the PFP Body of Knowledge.
 Calculate your current experience hours using our PFS credential experience hours worksheet.

 Step 4: Get Credentialed

 You now can apply for the PFS credential using the online application.
 You will attest that you hold an active CPA license, have met the experience requirement, passed the exam and, within the last five years, have a total of 75 hours of PFP-related CPE.
 If selected in the annual audit of new members, you will need to produce documentation for each of these requirements.